Likelihood inference for incompletely observed stochastic processes: ignorability conditions: Applications

 \subsubsection{Vertically coarsened observations}

-If we are interested in the evolution of HIV-RNA, we may consider the same issues as above ($(X^i_t)$ now representing HIV-RNA), with the additional complexity of a (known) detection limit $\eta)$: this produces a left-censoring of $X^i_t$: if $R^i_t=1$ we observe $\max (X^i_t, \eta)$.
-This is what we have called ``vertical coarsening''.
-Here the vertical m.l.i.d. is fixed so for studying ignorability it is sufficient to study the case without vertical coarsening.
+If we are interested in the evolution of HIV-RNA, we may consider the same issues as above ($X^i_t$ now representing HIV-RNA), with the additional complexity of a (known) detection limit $\eta)$: this produces a left-censoring of $X^i_t$: if $R^i_t=1$ we observe $Y^i_t=(1_{X^i_t> \eta}, \tilde X^i_t)$, where $\tilde X^i_t=\max (X^i_t,\eta)$ (see \cite{Thie}).
+This is a case of what we have called ``vertical coarsening'' in section 3.2.